 SDG Summer School

-The SDG Summer School is all about team-based problem solving and hands-on prototype development, going from a conception phase during the first part of the school in Geneva, to producing practical demos during the Summer Project, and finally during the Tsinghua part working with Chinese teachers, schoolchildren and the unique Chinese maker movement, to make prototypes suitable for deployment in schools.
+The SDG Summer School is all about team-based problem solving and hands-on prototype development, going from a conception phase to producing practical demos.
 The overarching goal is to impact school-based science classes, by enabling tomorrow’s innovators to participate actively in tackling some of the world’s biggest challenges, today.
-This focus is inspired by the 120th anniversary of Jean Piaget, father of the field of child developmental psychology.
+This focus is inspired by Jean Piaget, father of the field of child developmental psychology.
 Piaget, who worked at University of Geneva for 50 years, encouraged several generations of educators to embrace hands-on modes of learning, which are at the heart of the crowdsourced creativity that this programme seeks to foster.